After the application is installed and started the main window will be displayed:

 1. Either press CTRL+F11 or click the tray icon with the left mouse button to activate this capture mode.

 2. Click at the top-left corner of the area that you want to capture using the left mouse.
 While holding down the button expand the rectangle by dragging the mouse to the bottom-right corner of the area that should be captured.

-3. Release the mouse button and the captured region will be pasted inside Easy Screen Capture And Annotation
+3. Release the mouse button and the captured region will be pasted inside Screen Capture And Annotate

 4. Add annotations or edit the captured image if necessary